 Folic acid belongs to the family known as folates.
-Folates such as folinic acid, tetrahydrofolate, and methylfolate are created when folic acid is chemically reduced and fixated.
-Folic acid is reduced twice by the body to yield tetrahydrofolate (commonly known as folate).
+Folates such as folinic acid, tetrahydrofolate, and methylfolate form when folic acid is chemically reduced and fixated.
+The body reduces folic acid twice, yielding tetrahydrofolate (commonly known as folate).
 Tetrahydrofolate is the biologically active version of this supplement.
 Folates take on different chemical structures within the cell.
-These will then be used to carry out a variety of other processes like DNA synthesis and amino acid formation (Chaney, 2015).
+These then carry out a variety of other processes like DNA synthesis and amino acid formation (Chaney, 2015).

 Is Folic Acid Potentially Harmful?

 There are many articles, blogs, and videos that mention the potential adverse effects that stem from excess folic acid in circulation.
 For example, the excess folic acid can lower the numbers of natural killer cells (NKC’s) which help prevent cancer formation (Moss, 2009).
 Many other sites state that while much of this research is true, there is more evidence to support folic acid supplementation than not.
 For those untrained in biochemistry or in interpreting animal and clinical studies, the science becomes too intricate to gauge a proper stand on the matter.
 Without discrediting the work and research of other professionals, there is a reason research on nutrition is still happening.
 Unfortunately, this type of back and forth leave most consumers alarmed or confused.

 Why Do We Still See Folic Acid Over The Counter?

 Despite the efforts of many individuals to replace folic acid with methylfolate, for all purposes, folic acid is still the first choice of most physicians.
 There is simply more research supporting the effectiveness of folic acid than that of methylfolate, and folic acid has proven successful in reducing NTD’s during pregnancy.
 Furthermore, much of the research regarding the adverse effects of excess folic acid remains unclear.